Rairye/freefields-from-string/README.md

 ## Sample using get_fields.js

 Note: The fields must be specified in order.
-The text is case-sensensitive.
+The text is case-sensitive.

 ```javascript